nguyenanhnhan/Attire/docs/index.md

 ##Overview

 Attire library supports template inheritance using **Twig** template engine and **Assetic** as an asset management framework in **CodeIgniter 3.0**.
-This integration is used for developing and maintaining structured templates, layouts and the assets for each section/view/content in your application.
+This integration is used for develop and maintain structured templates, layouts and assets in your application.

 ---